Identifying and hiring external talent will always be a top priority for practically all businesses.

 To implement this approach to internal talent development, Edie relayed executives and managers alike must shift their mindset from ‘talent scarcity ‘(i.e., hoarding talent/team members) to a mindset of ‘talent abundance’ (i.e., viewing talent within the company as viable, valuable assets worth sharing across teams).

-How internal talent management leads to business growth
+How a dedicated internal talent management approach leads to business growth

-In short, jobs change quickly today.
-‘Boxing in’ employees to one, highly specific role in one corner of the business, Edie noted, ultimately deters this growth and leads to missed revenue opportunities.
+Jobs change quickly today.
+‘Boxing in’ employees to one specific role in one corner of the business, Edie noted, deters this growth and leads to missed revenue opportunities.

-Conversely, open-mindedness regarding how to utilize one’s workforce to achieve growth goals and offering training programs and internal opportunities (e.g., carefully orchestrated succession planning for key roles) to employees can help companies better achieve their growth goals.
+Conversely, open-mindedness about how to utilize one’s workforce to achieve growth goals and offering training programs and internal opportunities (e.g., carefully orchestrated succession planning for key roles) to employees can help companies better grow.

 And it can give TA teams some breathing room in depressed or competitive hiring periods.

-Watch Edie’s entire Lever Ascend presentation to find out how your organization can better prioritize internal talent development and increase your employee retention and engagement rates.
+Watch our Ascend sessions on demand to find out how your org can better prioritize internal talent development and increase your employee retention and engagement rates.